New Orleans, 1871

 Another young woman, who had to be the sister of the first, with their characteristic and similar features—black hair and deeply suntanned skin, or their natural complexion, and whom he also recognized from the earlier confrontation—brought some soup in and began to feed him once she had stuffed some cushions down behind him.
 She spoke much better, proper English than her sister.
 There could be no mistaking that they were sisters, however, despite their differences.

-The soup was very hot and spicy, with large pieces of what seemed like chicken and other meat of a more chewy texture in it—probably alligator, that the other woman had mentioned—the poor man’s beef, and free, if you didn’t mind a fight.
+The soup was very hot and spicy, with large pieces of what seemed like chicken and other meat of a more chewy texture in it—probably alligator, that the other woman had mentioned—one of many varieties of poor man’s beef, and free, if you didn’t mind a fight.
 Most food fought to survive, and everyone and everything was on the menu at some time or other in the bayous and backwaters here, especially if they went after alligators.
-He decided he would not ask and learn more than he needed to know.
+He decided he would not ask, and learn more than he needed to know.
 It tasted good and was undoubtedly nutritious.

 She had a faint bruise under her eye from that slight contretemps that had cost a man his life.
 It did not detract from her beauty to the slightest degree.
 He remembered how she had suffered that, seeing her knocked off her feet.
 He wanted to reach up and touch it, to comfort her, but knew that he must not do that.
 It was what had launched him into action to attack the older man, resulting in his death after a most violent struggle, and in him, being where he was.
 Good things sometimes came from bad things.
 Some things would also never be revealed in the confessional, and what had happened that night would be another one of them.

 When he had finished eating she tidied everything away and came back to sit by him.
 He was surprised to hear her speak without the deep accents of her sister.
 She spoke to him as though she had been educated in one of the better academies for young women, but he had also heard her speak in the same patois as her sister, before she had brought him that food.